William Inglis (British Army officer): Return to the Peninsula

 Inglis was carried from the field close to death at the action's conclusion, and it was two days before surgeons could operate on him to remove the grapeshot.
 Beresford especially commended Inglis after the action, saying that "Nothing could exceed the conduct and gallantry of Colonel Inglis at the head of his regiment."
-Inglis' wounds were so severe that he was forced to return to Britain to recuperate and consequently missed the succeeding two years of the Peninsula War, spending much of 1812 running a court-martial board in Lisbon.
+Inglis' wounds were so severe that he was forced to return to Britain to recuperate and consequently missed the succeeding two years of the Peninsular War, spending much of 1812 running a court-martial board in Lisbon.
 In May 1813 he was again well enough for active command and was made a brigadier-general and then a major-general in command of a brigade of the 7th Division.
 With this unit, Inglis participated in the manoeuvres in the Pyrenees Mountains on the Franco-Spanish border and the ensuing Battle of the Pyrenees, where he stormed a defended rise on the French right at the head of his men and broke its defenders, allowing the British Army to cover the valley and thus forcing a French withdrawal.
 During the action, Inglis had a horse shot from underneath him.

 In the campaigns of 1813, Inglis was heavily engaged with the French in supporting Portuguese operations near Vera.
 At the battle, Inglis lost another horse and suffered heavy casualties in action with a very superior French force.
 In November 1813, Inglis led his men across the Nivelle River and stormed and took the heights above it in the Battle of Nivelle, a successful action at which Inglis was slightly wounded in the foot.
 In February 1814 Inglis's brigade was again in action, at Airgavé and was engaged at the Battle of Orthez shortly afterwards where another horse was shot underneath him.

 Retirement

-At the conclusion of the Peninsula War, Inglis returned to Britain and was voted thanks by both Houses of Parliament and made a Knight Commander of the Order of the Bath.
+At the conclusion of the Peninsular War, Inglis returned to Britain and was voted thanks by both Houses of Parliament and made a Knight Commander of the Order of the Bath.
 He was also presented with medals for his service at Albuera, the Pyrenees and Nivelle with three clasps.
 During a lengthy retirement, Inglis married Mary Anne Raymond in 1822 and the couple had two sons, William and Raymond, who both later became army officers.
 In 1825, Inglis was promoted to lieutenant general and returned to service as Lieutenant-Governor of Kinsale in Ireland in 1827.
 Two years later Inglis was promoted to Governor of Cork and retained the post until his death.
 In 1830 he was also appointed colonel of the 57th Regiment, the unit he served with for 31 years.